oiccpress/publisherThemePreferences/README.md

 This is a small plugin which ensures journals are using the theme set by their publisher.

-This does two main things:
+This does a couple main things:

 * When opening the admin overview, ensuring all journals are using the right theme including activiating any theme plugins to ensure they work correctly
 * Hiding the choice from journal administrators to change their journal, but still able to change any options provided by the theme for their journal
+* Allow for block pages, along with navigation items, to be copied from another journal in order to get the majority of pages almost-ready when adding bulk amounts of journals.

 ## OICC Press in collaboration with Invisible Dragon